(Enterprise is travelling slowly through one of the special effects department's ubiquitous purple hazes,

 PHLOX: That isn't what I meant.

-Unlike your people, most Vulcans will go to great lengths to find solitude.
-At
+companion.
+Unlike your people, most Vulcans will go to great lengths to

 PHLOX: Such as Commander Tucker.